 Short Term Rental Restrictions

 You can only legally offer short term rentals for buildings that have the permission to do so from the Ministerio de Comercio, Industria y Turismo.
-In my experience, about 19 out of every 20 buildings do not allow short (ie: daily) term rentals.
+In my experience, about 19 out of every 20 buildings do not allow short term (ie: daily) rentals.
 Most buildings don’t have the license and cannot be rented for contracts less than 30 days.
 The general rule is that most buildings can have rental contracts of minimum 30 days, or longer.
 Some buildings impose even more stringent requirements and demand rental contracts of at least 3 or 6 months.
 These policies vary widely not just in El Poblado but in all parts of the city.
 It can really only be determined on a building-by-building basis by speaking with porteros or building administrators.
-This isn’t a point where you’d want to take an eager seller’s word for it.

 If you buy a regular apartment in a building that does not have the tourism license and try to put it on Airbnb, you will run into problems.
 The porteros will notice.
 The neighbors will notice.
 And they will try to shut it down.